Bifidobacterium longum

 What is the recommended dosage of Bifidobacterium longum?

-Does Bifidobacterium longum interact with medications?
+Does Bifidobacterium longum interact with any medications?